Baby Named “Storm.” Sex Unknown

 And my theory about how Storm will be affected by all this is just a best guess.

-(comment from My Son Likes Girl-Things.
-Is He Gay? http://broadblogs.com/2011/03/11/my-son-likes-girl-things-is-he-gay/)
+For more on this, see: My Son Likes Girl-Things.
+Is He Gay? https://broadblogs.com/2011/03/11/my-son-likes-girl-things-is-he-gay/